gabrielmcg/vp-netlify-test/splunk/splunk-ui.md

 **Figure 16.** Docker stats

-Use the `k8s App` to see the Kubernetes overview as shown in [\#splunk-ui-docker](#splunk-ui-docker) and then access the details for deployments, daemon sets, replica sets, services, etc.
+Use the `k8s App` to see the Kubernetes overview as shown in Figure 17 and then access the details for deployments, daemon sets, replica sets, services, etc.

 ![ "Kubernetes overview"][media-splunk-k8s-overview-png]